|Pilot 1st Lt John B. Willcoxon, O-662616 (MIA / KIA, BNR) KS

 Crashed July 20, 1943

 Built by Consolidated at San Diego.
 Delivered to the U.S. Army.
 Ferried overseas via Hawaii to Australia.

 Assigned to the 5th Air Force, 90th Bombardment Group, 320th Bombardment Squadron.
 Nicknamed "Virgin III".

 On July 20, 1943 took off from 5 Mile Drome (Wards) near Port Moresby on a bombing mission against the Madang area.
 Returning, this B-24 was intercepted by five Ki-61 Tonys from the 68th Sentai (incorrectly reported as "Zeros") near Bena Bena and caused it to explode in mid-air.
-This B-24 was claimed by the K-61 Tony piloted by Captain Shogo Takeuchi, the 68th Sentai's first aerial victory in New Guinea.
+This B-24 was claimed by the K-61 Tony piloted by Captain Shogo Takeuchi, the first aerial victory of the 68th Sentai in New Guinea.
 When this B-24 failed to return, the crew were officially declared Missing In Action (MIA).

 Australian Army soldiers on the ground rushed to the crash site and located the bodies of six of the crew, and found Turrentine alive.